About

 Management

-- Chemotherapy: Platinum based chemotherapy is widely used to treat ovarian cancer.
+- Chemotherapy: Platinum-based chaemotherapy (e.g., carboplatin, cisplatin) is standard.
+Platinum based chaemotherapy is widely used to treat ovarian cancer.
 Most commonly carboplatin is used, and sometimes cisplatin or paclitaxel (also known as Taxol).
-It is standard practise to give chemotherapy once every three weeks for six cycles.
-However, giving smaller weekly doses over an 18 week period is becoming more common, as there appears to be some clinical benefit and increased tolerance.
+It is standard practise to give chaemotherapy once every three weeks for six cycles.
+However, giving smaller weekly doses over an 18-week period is becoming more common, as there appears to be some clinical benefit and increased tolerance.